The New School: Kerrey presidency and opposition

 Former U.S. Senator Bob Kerrey became president of The New School in 2000.
 Kerrey drew praise and criticism for his streamlining of the university, as well as censure for his support of the 2003 invasion of Iraq, generally opposed by the university's faculty.

 In 2004, Kerrey appointed Arjun Appadurai as provost.
 Appadurai resigned as provost in early 2006, but retained a tenured faculty position.
 He was succeeded by Joseph W. Westphal.
 On December 8, 2008, Kerrey announced that Westphal was stepping down to accept a position in President Barack Obama's Department of Defense transition team.
 Kerrey then appointed himself to the provost position while remaining president.
 This decision was strongly criticised by faculty and other members of the university community as a power-grab involving potential conflicts of interest.
 This was seen as a threat to scholarly integrity since the role of provost in overseeing the academic functions of a university has traditionally been insulated from fundraising and other responsibilities of a college president.
 After a series of rifts including protests involving student occupations of university buildings, Kerrey later appointed Tim Marshall, Dean of Parsons School of Design, as Interim Provost through June 2011.
 Marshall has since been reappointed in this role.

 On December 10, 2008, 74 of the New School's senior full-time professors gave a vote of no confidence for the New School's former president, Bob Kerrey.
 By December 15, 98% of the university's full-time faculty had voted no confidence.
 On December 17, over 100 students barricaded themselves in at a dining hall on the campus while hundreds more waited on the streets outside.
 They considered the current school administration opaque and harmful.
 Their chief demand, among others, was that Bob Kerrey resign.
 The students soon enlarged their occupied area, blocking security and police from entering the building.
 At 3 AM the next morning, the students left the building after Kerrey agreed to some of their demands.
 The agreed-to demands included increased study space and amnesty for any actions performed during the protest.
 He did not concede to resignation.
 In total, the occupation lasted 30 hours.

 The following year, on April 10, 2009, students, mostly from New School but also from other New York colleges, reoccupied the building at 65 Fifth Avenue, this time holding the entire building for about six hours.
 The students demanded the resignation of Bob Kerrey.
 The New York Police Department arrested the occupiers, and the New School students involved were suspended.
 The next month, Kerrey announced he would fulfill his presidency at the university through the end of his term and expressed his intent to leave office in June 2011.
 He resigned a semester early, on January 1, 2011.
-In August, the board of trustees appointed Dr. David E. Van Zandt the university's president.
+In August, the board of trustees appointed David E. Van Zandt the university's president.